DBOS-project/apiary/rsa-demo/README.md

 ORDER BY p.receiver;
 ```

-The users returned by this query should match the users whose data is in the exfiltration file.
+The users returned by this query should match the users whose data is exfiltrated before the compromised account was suspended.